CardiacModelling/Gamma_0/README.md

-# The relationship between initial concentrations and steady pacing response of action potential models
+# A parameter representing missing charge should be considered when calibrating action potential models

 This GitHub repo was design to facilitate the reproduction of the results published in the paper linked to this GitHub.